 Mantas are identified by their broad heads and triangular pectoral fins which can reach sizes of 5 m in width and horn-shaped fins on either side of their mouths.
 Found in tropical and subtropical waters of the world, Manta Rays are a common sight in the remote waters of the Seychelles.
 All of our destinations boast regular sightings of Manta Rays.

 Blue Safari gives our guests the opportunity to dive and snorkel with these majestic creatures while contributing to scientific research.

-The beauty of the Seychelles is accentuated by its rich biodiversity and remote location.
+The beauty of the Seychelles is accentuated by its rich biodiversity and remote locations.
 The shimmering blue waters are home to a plethora of exotic species which are a delight to behold.
 Our destinations and unique experiences allow our guests to snorkel with these gliding giants in azure waters.

 The curious species that make up the rich biodiversity of the Seychelles play an intricate role in their ecosystems as well as that of the world.
 It is thus of utmost importance that we protect these species for future generations and to ensure healthy ecosystems around the globe.
 The conservation teams of the Blue Safari atolls are dedicated to the protection and conservation of the unique and curious species found on and around our islands, and the beautiful Manta Rays are no exception.

-With large populations of the species found around our islands, the Island Conservation Society in conjunction with Manta Trust has implemented various project to monitor and collect data of this wonderful marine species.
+With large populations of the species found around our atolls, the Island Conservation Society in conjunction with Manta Trust has implemented various projects to monitor and collect data of this wonderful marine species.
 With satellite tracking, tissue samples and continued photographing of the species around the islands and at numerous cleaning stations, the teams are collecting important data for science.
 This data is used to track their movement, identify individuals and gather more information about their interactions.

-Experience all that the Outer Islands of the Seychelles have to offer - immerse yourself in an untouched paradise with a rich biodiversity of fauna and flora.
+Experience all that the Outer Islands of the Seychelles have to offer.
+Immerse yourself in an untouched paradise with a rich biodiversity of fauna and flora.